Abhigulve/acceptance-testing/README.md

 Here user just need to configure single json file that will feed to tool and that's it. you all done with automation testing

-Json conrtain the id's of html elements i.e.textbox,button etc then have to specify the action need to perform on that element
+Json conrtain the id's of html elements i.e.textBox,button etc then have to specify the action need to perform on that element